3i-hust-asr/wav2vec2/README.md

 Logs and checkpoints will be stored at outputs directory\
 Log_file path: outputs/date_time/exp_id/hydra_train.log.
 You should check the loss value to decide when to stop the training process.\
 Best_checkpoint path: outputs/date_time/exp_id/checkpoints/checkpoint_best.pt\
-In my casse, it took ~ 12 hours for the model to converge, train on 100 hours of data using 2 NVIDIA Tesla V100.
+In my case, it took ~ 12 hours for the model to converge, train on 100 hours of data using 2 NVIDIA Tesla V100.

 ### 3. Train a language model
 #### 3.1 Prepare text corpus